kubernetes-study-guide/Kubernetes-Study-Guide/06_namespaces/README.md

 ## Cluster level objects

-Not all kubernetes objects are 'namespaced', i.e. can be organised into a namespace, because they are cluster level objects.
+Some objects are cluster level objects and therefore can't be namespaced (i.e. organised into namespaces):

 ```bash
 $ kubectl api-resources -o wide